AathreyaG/reactai-starter/analysis.md

 - **Frontend:**
   - Develop a simple React-based interface for CSV file upload.
-  - Implement a basic search and edit functionality for the catalog.
+  - Implement basic search and edit functionality for the catalog.
   - Use USWDS components for UI consistency.

 - **Backend:**